centreon/centreon-archived/doc/en/configuration_guide/imp/index.rst

-The Plugin Packs (configuration pack), developed by Centreon, are based on the Centreon Plugins (monitoring probes), offer a large range of functionality and is one of the richest in the market: +170 environments is around 2000 monitoring indicators which allow to deploy your monitoring easily and quickly.
+The Plugin Packs (configuration pack), developed by Centreon, are based on the Centreon Plugins (monitoring probes), offer a large range of functionality and is one of the richest in the market: +170 environments for almost 2000 monitoring indicators which allow to deploy your monitoring easily and quickly.

 Want to use IMP?
 Please follow the instructions below.